iPTF16geu through the lens of thermonuclear explosion models: Conclusions

 In this paper, we analysed observations of iPTF16geu, a gravitationally lensed SN~Ia at $z = 0.409$, and compared them against predictions from theoretical explosion models.
 Models were selected from the literature and cover a wide variety of proposed scenarios, including pure detonations, delayed detonations, double detonations, and pure deflagrations.

-Overall, we found that the DDC6 and PDDEL1 delayed detonation models provide the best qualitative agreement with observations of iPTF16geu, particularly during the early phases.
-These models show the most similarities with the observed light curves, closely matching the $r$- and $i$-band light curves, the $z$-band rise times, and the $g$-band decline rates.
+Overall, we found a preference for the delayed detonation scenarios; particularly the DDC6, PDDEL1 and N10 models provide the best qualitative agreement with observations of iPTF16geu during the early phases.
+The DDC6 and PDDEL1 models show the most similarities with the observed light curves, closely matching the $r$- and $i$-band light curves, the $z$-band rise times, and the $g$-band decline rates.
 The N10 model also shows good agreement with the data, but requires lower magnification and extinction parameters than previously reported assuming a SN~Ia template fit.
 In addition, the DDC6 and PDDEL1 models generally match the overall shapes, strengths, and velocities of many spectral features.
 None of the models however can match all observed features.
 The models also generally reproduce the shape of the evolution of the flux in the NUV regions but show an overall lower NUV flux ratio.
 We explored the impact of host galaxy subtraction on the UV evolution and found that while removal of host and lens galaxy spectra is necessary, the choice of host template fitting does not significantly affect our results.

 Comparing our observations of iPTF16geu to other SNe~Ia, we found no evidence in favour of a systematic redshift evolution in their spectral properties, consistent with other studies \citep{Petrushevska17, Dhawan2024}.
 The UV flux of iPTF16geu shows indications of an excess compared to models and other low-$z$ SNe~Ia, but the low signal-to-noise ratios of the observations at late times mean we are unable to determine whether this is significant.
 We note that \cite{Maguire2012} found a similar excess in the UV flux of a sample of intermediate redshift ($0.4 \leq z \leq 0.9$) SNe, but this sample did not appear to introduce a significant cosmological bias in the Hubble diagram.
 The significance of this excess is also strongly dependent on the choice of extinction parameters.